 - available in various paper qualities—

-- Rag paper: some rag content is included in the paper, often mixed with linters or wood cellulose
+Rag paper: some rag content is included in the paper, often mixed with wood cellulose.

 Wood Panel Canvas is:

-Note: Other types of woods theses panels are made from includes plywood, fiberboard, Masonite, and particleboard.
+Note: Other types of woods these panels are made from include plywood, fiberboard, Masonite, and particleboard.

-- the best for painting when they are well seasoned, air-dried quarter-sawn hardwoods to avoid warping, shrinking, as this causes them to hold paint better
+- the best for painting when they are well seasoned, air-dried quarter-sawn hardwoods to avoid warping and shrinking, as this causes them to hold paint better

-Note: It is very important for wood panels to be well aged to prevent shrinking and warping that might occur from exposure to the water content present in some paints.
+Note: Wood panels need to be well-aged to prevent shrinking and warping from exposure to the water content present in some paints.

 Metal Panel Canvas is: